I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamicro/ns-wiamicro-_scaninfo.md

 </tr>
 </table>

-`DelayBetweenRead`
+`PixelBits`

+Specifies the current bit depth setting of the current image.

+`Intensity`

+Specifies the current intensity/brightness setting of the scanner.

+`Contrast`

+Specifies the current contrast setting of the scanner.

+`Xresolution`

+Specifies the horizontal dpi setting of the scanner optics.

+`Yresolution`

-Specifies the time delay in milliseconds between <a href="..\wiamicro\nf-wiamicro-scan.md">Scan</a> function calls that the scanner can support.
+Specifies the vertical dpi setting of the scanner optics.

-`DeviceIOHandles`

-Specifies an array of device I/O handles needed for device communication.
+`Window`

+Specifies the current scanner window settings.

 `DitherPattern`

 Specifies the dither pattern of the scanner.

-`Endorser`

-Indicates whether the scanner has endorser capabilities.
-The value can be:

-0 - not supported

-1 - supported

-`Intensity`

-Specifies the current intensity/brightness setting of the scanner.

-`IntensityRange`

-Specifies the intensity/brightness range values of the scanner.

-`Lines`

-Specifies the height of the current image in pixels.

-`lReserved`

-Specifies an array of reserved bits.

-`MaxBufferSize`

-Specifies the maximum buffer size in the scanner.

-`Mirror`

-Specifies whether mirror is on or off.
-The value can be:

-0 - off

-1 - on

 `Negative`